enrightc/The-Gourmet-Cake-Club/README.md

 [Tips (Desktop and mobile)](docs/wireframes/tips.png)
 ## Imagery

-The selection of imagery for the Gourmet Cake Club website is intentional and contributes to the overall aesthetic of the site.
+The selection of imagery for The Gourmet Cake Club website is intentional and contributes to the overall aesthetic of the site.
 The goal is to convey an impression of elegance, professionalism, and cleanliness.
 To achieve this, images have been carefully selected featuring beautifully decorated cakes showcased against clean, professional, and sophisticated environments.

 The consistent use of high-quality visuals aims to provide visitors with a visually pleasing and memorable experience.

 ## Colors

-The colour scheme of the Gourmet Cake Club website revolves around a sleek and minimalist palette.
+The colour scheme of The Gourmet Cake Club website revolves around a sleek and minimalist palette.
 Opting for a black navigation bar atop a pristine white background, creating an atmosphere of cleanliness and simplicity throughout the site.

 - **Navigation:** The navigation bar is designed in black, offering a sleek and sophisticated touch while ensuring a clutter-free environment for users to explore the website effortlessly.